adamsilver/maintainablecss.com-jekyll/_chapters/10-javascript.md

 Then reuse the CSS styles as follows:

-	/* isHidden */
 	.moduleA-isHidden,
 	.moduleB-isHidden {
       display: none;
 	}

-However, if you find this approach causes maintainability issues for whatever reason then you could try an alternative approach...
+You might find that this list gets rather large.
+In which case you might decide to abstract this style into a global state class.

 ## 2. Creating a global state class

-If you find the first approach causes maintainability issues then it might be better to define a global state class for reuse across different modules:
+As discussed above, you might prefer to use a global state class which is applicable *across* modules.

 	.globalState-isHidden {
       display: none;
 	}

-In this scenario, you no longer need to comma delimit each module state, and you no longer need to specify a class during instantiation as the `Collapser` constructor will reference the global class name from within:
+This approach does away with the long comma-delimitted list.
+And it you no longer have to specify the module class during instantiation.
+This is because the global class will be referenced from within.

 	var module1Collapser = new Collapser(element1);
 	var module2Collapser = new Collapser(element2);

-At first, this *seems* more maintainable because there is less code to update.
-But it does require consideration.
+This may seems more maintainable because there's less code to update.
+But it does require your careful consideration.

 For example, there might be other visual differences specific to each module that hang off the *isHidden* class.
 If there are differences, it's probably better to go with the first approach.
-This way, you can avoid unexpected regression.

 <!-- display: flex vs display: block -->